 Source: lazy-girl.tips

-Eggs in avocado halves have to be one of the most interesting ways to eat breakfast.
+Eggs in avocado halves are a healthy, low-calorie breakfast to have.
 Besides, being so rich in the healthiest fats, there is nothing but good calories here.

-And it couldn’t be simpler to make, either.
-Just remove the avocado pit, crack an egg into each half, season with some salt and pepper, bake, and enjoy.
+To make, just remove the avocado pit, crack an egg into each half, season with some salt and pepper, bake, and enjoy.

 Per Serving: